-Welcome to this 'Sit & Share' meditation meeting.
+Welcome to this Sit-and-Share meditation meeting of the Fifth Precept Buddhist Group.

-This is a Peer Led group that is open to people of all backgrounds.
-The group is founded on the principles and practices of Truth and Truthfulness, Generosity, Harmlessness, Loving-kindness, Forgiveness, Mindfulness and Fellowship.
-This Sangha is grounded in the Universal principles of compassion and interdependence.
+This is a Peer-Led group - or Sangha - that is open to people of all backgrounds.
+The group is founded on the principles and practices of Truth and Truthfulness, of Generosity, of Harmlessness, of Wise Heartedness, of Forgiveness, of Mindfulness & Meditation; and of Fellowship.
+This Sangha is grounded in the principles of compassion and interdependence.

-This meeting is open to any individuals aspiring to live their lives in harmony with the Five Precepts; that is -
+This 'Sit-and-Share' meeting is open to any individuals aspiring to live their lives in harmony with the Five Universal Precepts; that is -

-- To refrain from harming ourselves or others by our thoughts, our words or our actions. - To refrain from taking anything that has not been freely given; - To refrain from sexual misconduct; - To refrain from false speech, harsh speech, gossip and slander. - To refrain from taking alcohol and other drugs that lead to suffering.
+- To refrain from harming ourselves or harming others by our thoughts, by our words, or by our actions. - To refrain from taking anything that has not been freely given; - To refrain from sexual and sensual misconduct; - To refrain from false speech, harsh speech, gossip and slander. - To refrain from taking alcohol and other drugs that lead to suffering.

-With the aspiration to build community and to get to know each other, we start each week by introducing ourselves.
-There is no need to identify yourself by anything other than your name.
-In the spirit of this intention, I will start by introducing myself as ... and I wish you all a very good evening!
+As part of our shared practice together - we abandon any attachments to negative self-views by announcing ourselves by our first name only.
+In the spirit of this intention, I will start by introducing myself as \\\\\ ... and I wish you all a very good evening!
 Now would you like to introduce yourselves...